SECURITIES AND EXCHANGE COMMISSION

 Reach is not currently operating but should operations commence it will be part of the Environmental Solutions segment.
 The MV RCM Joint Venture is not currently operating but should operations commence it will be part of the Environmental Solutions segment.

-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately $21.5 million as of December 31, 2017 and for the years ended December 31, 2017, and 2016, we incurred net losses, from continuing operations, of approximately $6.1 million and $5.0 million, respectively.
-As of December 31, 2017 and 2016 our current liabilities exceed our current assets by approximately $5.2 million and $3.8 million, respectively.
-Our total liabilities exceed total assets at December 31, 2017 by approximately $3.3 million and at December 31, 2016 our total liabilities exceeded our total assets by approximately $2.3 million.
-The primary reason for the increase in negative working capital and the reduction in total assets over total liabilities from 2016 to 2017 is due to the impairment of Paragon CoronaLux™ waste destruction units, the interest expense incurred during 2017, and the net loss incurred in 2017 as noted above, offset by a gain on sale of rail operations during 2017.
-Also see Notes 2, 7 and 13 to the consolidated financial statements.
-In early 2016 REGS, a wholly owned subsidiary, was notified that effective April 1, 2016 it would no longer be providing routine maintenance services to its largest customer but would still be eligible to provide other industrial cleaning services.
-The loss of revenue from this customer was approximately $2.5 million for the year ended December 31, 2016.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately $29.7 million as of December 31, 2020 and for the years ended December 31, 2020, and 2019, we incurred net losses, from continuing operations, of approximately $2.8 million and $0.9 million, respectively.
+As of December 31, 2020, and 2019 our current liabilities exceed our current assets by approximately $9.8 million and $7.1 million, respectively.
+Our total liabilities exceed total assets at December 31, 2020 by approximately $8.7 million and at December 31, 2019 our total liabilities exceeded our total assets by approximately $6.3 million.
+The primary reason for the reduction in total assets over total liabilities from 2019 to 2020 is due to the increase in debt during the year, the interest expense incurred during 2020, and the net loss incurred in 2020 as noted above.

-Realization of a major portion of our assets as of December 31, 2017, is dependent upon our continued operations.
+Realization of a major portion of our assets as of December 31, 2020, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
 In addition, we have undertaken a number of specific steps to continue to operate as a going concern.
-We continue to focus on developing organic growth in our operating companies, diversifying our service customer base and market concentrations and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions.
+We continue to focus on developing organic growth in our operating companies, diversifying our service customer base and market concentrations and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions, including discontinuing a line of business with insufficient margins.
 Critical to achieving profitability will be our ability to license and or sell, permit and operate through our joint ventures and licensees our CoronaLux™ waste destruction units.
 We have increased our business development efforts to address opportunities identified in expanding domestic markets attributable to increased federal and state emission control regulations (particularly in the nation’s oil and gas fields) and a growing demand for energy conservation and renewable energies.
 In addition, the Company is evaluating various forms of financing that may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
-These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.
+Our financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.

-SEER, with its diverse services, technologies, and environmental solution offerings, participates in the worldwide markets of industrial cleaning, environmental compliance, renewable energy and waste minimization/management.
-There are ever-increasing emissions and solid waste regulations and statutory programs at the local, state, federal and international levels that create and mandate the need for renewable energies and waste minimization, proper handling, storage, treatment and disposal of virtually all types of waste.
+SEER, with its diverse services, technologies, and environmental solution offerings, participates in the worldwide markets of environmental compliance, renewable energy and gaseous and solid waste minimization/management.
+There are ever-increasing emissions and solid waste regulations, as well as statutory programs at the local, state, federal and international levels that create and mandate the need for renewable energies and waste minimization, proper handling, storage, treatment and disposal of virtually all types of waste.

 Today, collection and disposal of solid and hazardous wastes are subject to local, state, and federal requirements and controls that regulate health, safety, the environment, zoning and land-use.
 Included in these regulations is the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (“CERCLA”), of the United States.
 CERCLA holds generators and transporters of hazardous substances, as well as past and present owners and operators of sites where there has been a hazardous release, strictly, jointly and severally liable for environmental cleanup costs resulting from the release or threatened release of hazardous materials.